Sayedashams/Sayedashams/README.md

 # Hi there 👋 I'm Sayeda Shams!

-I'm a beginner in tech, exploring web development and open source.
-I'm passionate about learning and building small projects.
+I'm an aspiring engineer passionate about turning ideas into working tech.
+Currently diving into web development, UI/UX design, and hands-on hardware projects.
+Always excited to learn, build, and collaborate on meaningful work.

 ### 🔧 Skills
 - C Progamming, Python, HTML, CSS